notcl4y14/random-choice/README.md

 Commands:
 - :q, :quit - Quit the program
-- :h, :help - Show this list
+- :h, :help - Show the commands list
+- :l, :list - Show list
 - :r, :roll - Get a random option from the list
 - :c, :clear - Clear the list